 Late 1900s to today

 Although asphalt shingles continue to be the dominant choice of roofing material, the industry has not stopped innovating.
-Something you may have noticed if you’ve been looking for replacement roofs is the rise of imitation material, where something like a fiber cement product could mimic the look of a pricey slate tile for a fraction of the cost.
+Something you may have noticed if you’ve been looking for replacement roofs is the rise of imitation material.